Sickness absence and sick pay

 This article looks at factors for local authority employers to consider when determining entitlement to sick pay.

-Commentary and analysis: HR and legal information and guidance relating to sickness absence and sick pay.
+Commentary and insights: HR and legal information and guidance relating to sickness absence and sick pay.

 The materials and information included in the XpertHR service are provided for reference purposes only.
 They are not intended either as a substitute for professional advice or judgment or to provide legal or other advice with respect to particular circumstances.
 Use of the service is subject to our terms and conditions.